Abdullah Ma'ayat Shah of Johor: Biography

+In 1621, Abdullah Ma'ayat Shah had a son with a Jambian princess, Raja Bajau.
+After Abdullah's death in 1623, she returned to Jambi with her son.
+Abdul Jalil Shah was then put on the throne of Pahang by the Laksamana, but only under the condition that Raja Bajau succeed him when he reached his majority.
+Although this was not carried out, as compensation, Abdul Jalil Shah gave Raja Bajau the title of Raja Muda, or "heir-apparent".

+Reign and foreign relations

-In 1603 Raja Bongsu was instrumental in forging the early diplomatic relations with the Dutch by lending assistance to Admiral Jacob van Heemskerk on 25 February 1603 in attacking and plundering the Portuguese carrack, the Santa Catarina, in the Johor River estuary off present-day Singapore.
+In 1603 Raja Bongsu was instrumental in forging early diplomatic relations with the Dutch by lending assistance to Admiral Jacob van Heemskerck on 25 February 1603 in attacking and plundering the Portuguese carrack Santa Catarina, in the Johor River estuary off present-day Singapore.
 He was also responsible for sending one of the first diplomatic missions of a Malay ruler to the Dutch Republic in the same year.
-Headed by Megat Mansur, the Johor embassy sailed to Europe on the ships of Admiral van Heemskerk in 1603.
+Headed by Megat Mansur, the Johor embassy sailed to Europe on the ships of Admiral van Heemskerck in 1603.
 Megat Mansur did not survive the voyage, but other members of the Johor embassy did and returned with the fleet under the command of Admiral Cornelis Matelief de Jonge in 1606.
 In that year, Raja Bongsu formally ratified two treaties with the Dutch (dated 17 May and 23 September 1606) and signed himself as the co-ruler of Johor.
-He also lent active assistance to Admiral Matelief during his seaborne attack on Portuguese Melaka in or around May 1606.
+He also lent active assistance to Admiral Matelief during his seaborne attack on Portuguese Malacca on or around May 1606.

 In early 1609 Raja Bongsu received Dutch Admiral Pieter Willemsz.
 Verhoeff at Batu Sawar.
-On this occasion one of the German officers serving in Verhoeff's fleet, one Johann Verken, described the physical appearance of Raja Bongsu.
+On this occasion Johann Verken, one of the German officers serving in Verhoeff's fleet, described the physical appearance of Raja Bongsu.
 He wrote that the Raja was "a young man in his 30s.
 In his appearance and body a well-proportioned person, rather tall, articulate, and fair-skinned both on his body and on his face".

-After the Portuguese had imposed an economically crippling blockade on the Johor River for much of the year 1609, Raja Bongsu was necessitated (through the machinations of his half-brother Raja Siak) to sign a peace treaty with the Portuguese Melaka in October 1610.
+After the Portuguese had imposed an economically crippling blockade on the Johor River for much of 1609, Raja Bongsu was forced (through the machinations of his half-brother Raja Siak) to sign a peace treaty with Portuguese Malacca in October 1610.

-Described as his personal "fiefdom" by Admiral Matelieff, Raja Bongsu controlled the settlement of Kota Seberang which was located almost straight across the Johor River from the royal administrative center and capital Batu Sawar.
-He is also said to have controlled areas around the Sambas River on the island of Borneo.